xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

 * `#!java @JerseyManaged` to delegate bean creation to HK2
 * `#!java @LazyBinding` to delay bean creation to time when all dependencies will be available
-* `javax.inject.Provider` as universal workaround (to wrap not immediately available dependency).
+* `jakarta.inject.Provider` as universal workaround (to wrap not immediately available dependency).

 Or you can enable [HK2 management for jersey extensions by default](../guide/hk2.md#use-hk2-for-jersey-extensions).
 Note that this will affect [resources](resource.md) too and guice aop will not work on jersey extensions.